 - What is it?
 The next entry-level iPad

 - When it it out?
-Probably September or October 2023
+Possibly March, or maybe later in 2024

 - How much will it cost?
 Possibly around $449 / £499 / AU$749

-However, it will almost certainly have a new chipset.
+However, in line with the leak above we'd think it will almost certainly have a new chipset.
 Or at least a newer one – the current iPad uses Apple's existing A14 Bionic, also seen in the iPhone 12 line and the 2020 fourth-generation iPad Air, so the next model will likely get an upgrade to, at least, the A15 Bionic found in the iPhone 13.

 What we want to see